tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 Show the class an alternative method:

-* Highlight the lines of code to run, and then click the lightning bolt icon to run only the highlighted selection.
+* Highlight the lines of code to run, and then click the play icon to run only the highlighted selection.
 This method of running SQL code is preferable to deleting the previous code.

   ![Select.png](Images/Select.png)